ms-jpq/auto-github-push/README.md

 1. Create a token with repo access.

+2. Add `CI_TOKEN` to repo's secrets

-2. Add `.github/workflows/agp.yml` to the repo.
+3. Add `.github/workflows/agp.yml` to the repo.
 [Example here](https://github.com/ms-jpq/auto-github-push/blob/agp/.github/workflows/agp.yml).

+And you are good!

 ## Disable for single repo